MSUSEL/msusecl-pique-data/README.md

 No scope needs to be assigned to this token, but it must exist on the user's GitHub profile.
 To use these tokens with Pique Data, create the following environment variables:

+*NOTE: If you are using a pre-built docker image or connecting to the on-prem mirror at the SECL, you don't need an NVD API key.
+If you make any calls to the CVE2.0 API, you WILL want to set up a key first.*

 ```bash
 export NVD_KEY=<your key>
 export GITHUB_PAT=<your personal access token>